privacytrustlab/ml_privacy_meter/benchmark/README.md

 ## Running the Script

-To obtain all the attack results under this setting, please run the following command (GPU needed):
+To obtain all the attack results under this setting, please run the following command (GPU needed.
+The default GPU id is 1.):

 ```
 python main.py --cf benchmark.yaml